 That smartphone you use will contribute 60+ gigabytes annually of data about you and your behaviors to your network provider, and whoever they sell it to.
 Depending on how many apps and social media services you use, the advertisements you click on, all the websites you visit, the number of data points your behavior contributes each year about you is in the billions.

-Now, multiply your data contribution by 400 million wireless subscribers.
-Add the data from the 300+ million households in the US that have at least one computer connected to the internet.
+Now, multiply your data contribution by every wireless subscriber.
+Add data from the nearly 90% of US households with an internet connection.
 Finally, include all those IoT devices, like your Fitbit and Amazon Echo, your shopping habits, your financial transactions, and don’t forget to include all the data from the forms you filled out, and the social media services you use… it’s staggering.

 Small data for small businesses.